API reference#

 CameraConfig.set_lens_calibration(fn[, ...])

-Calibrates and sets the properties camera_matrix and dist_coeffs using a video of a chessboard pattern.
+Calibrate and set the properties camera_matrix and dist_coeffs using a video of a chessboard pattern.

 CameraConfig.set_lens_position(x, y, z[, crs])